-A Fortran module is available to declare interfaces to many of the routines in the standard C math library: 1 ibm Table 9.3 lists the LIBM routines that are available.
-To view the prototype and interfaces, look in the location described in "Source Files," on page 215.
+A Fortran module is available to declare interfaces to many of the routines in the standard C math library: libm Table 9.3 lists the LIBM routines that are available.
+To view the prototype and interfaces, look in the location described in "Source Files," on page 221.